Austria takes harder line on bank secrecy

 But he showed solidarity with Austria in Vienna.
 “It is wrong that Austria stands alone in its stance,” he said.

-Austria had signaled flexibility this month on exchanging cross-border bank account data with fellow EU members even if there was no final EU accord with Switzerland.
+Austria had signalled flexibility this month on exchanging cross-border bank account data with fellow EU members even if there was no final EU accord with Switzerland.

 “There is no strict conditionality regarding finished treaties.
 It is important, however, that there are similar rules in all other countries promptly,” he added.

 Spindelegger, leader of the conservative People’s Party, took over the finance portfolio in December, replacing Maria Fekter.
-She had vowed to “fight like a lion” to defend banking secrecy in Austria until other countries lay bare their own offshore financial centers.
+She had vowed to “fight like a lion” to defend banking secrecy in Austria until other countries lay bare their own offshore financial centres.
+(Reporting by Michael Shields; Editing by Susan Fenton)